-Queering social categorization: The effect of binary measurements on categorical perception and perception of binary gender (Extremely provisional title)
+Queering social categorization: The effect of binary measurements on categorical perception and perception of binary gender ( provisional title)

 Social categorization, the process through which people use social information to ascribe social categories, is one of the more widely studied phenomena in social psychology (eg Bodenhausen et al., 2012, Fiske, others).
 Understanding this process is important, because social categories can activate social stereotypes and drastically shape interactions (ref).
 However, it is also important to keep in mind that social categories are fundamentally constructed.
 In other words, social categories are not a fact, but a shared fiction which is continually created and recreated at every level of society.
 For example Butler (1990) argued that categorization is a performative act.
 Writing about gender categories, they made the point that the act of categorizing and following categories is what allows categories to exist.
 An implication of this view is that experiments measuring social categoristion are also performative, in that although it is participants who do the categorizing researchers place the boundaries and possibility on how categorization can occur.
 The aim of this study was to look directly at the constructed nature of gender categories.
 Across two experiments, we varied the shape that gender categorization could happen in, to see what comes out of it.